asg017/sqlite-jsonschema/README.md

 ### As a loadable extension

-If you're using `sqlite-jsonschema` in a different environment, then [download a pre-compiled extension from the Releases page](https://github.com/asg017/sqlite-jsonschema/releases) and load it into your environment.
-Chances are there is some method called `"loadExtension"` or `"load_extension"` in the SQLite client library you are using.
-Alternatively, as a last resort, use [the `load_extension()` SQL function](https://www.sqlite.org/lang_corefunc.html#load_extension).
+If you're using `sqlite-jsonschema` in a different way from those listed above, then [download a pre-compiled extension from the Releases page](https://github.com/asg017/sqlite-jsonschema/releases) and load it into your environment.
 Download the `jsonschema0.dylib` (for MacOS), `jsonschema0.so` (Linux), or `jsonschema0.dll` (Windows) file from a release and load it into your SQLite environment.

 > **Note:**
 > The `0` in the filename (`jsonschema0.dylib`/ `jsonschema0.so`/`jsonschema0.dll`) denotes the major version of `sqlite-jsonschema`.
 Currently `sqlite-jsonschema` is pre v1, so expect breaking changes in future versions.

+Chances are there is some method called "loadExtension" or "load_extension" in the SQLite client library you are using.
+Alternatively, as a last resort, use [the `load_extension()` SQL function](https://www.sqlite.org/lang_corefunc.html#load_extension).

 ### Building from source